Bahiga Hafez: Career

 Hafez founded the company Fanar Films in 1932.
 With Fanar Films, Hafez co-directed the film al-Dahaya (1932), called The Victims in English, in which she also played a major role.
 She was also the costume designer, composer and editor for the film.
-She remade the film 3 years later with sound.
-Hafez's first solo directed film was Laila bint al-sahara (Laila the Desert Girl), 1937 (Alternative title: Laila bint al-Badawiyya), but was not released until 1944 with a new title, Layla al-Badawiyya (Layla the Bedouin).
-Hafez worked as director, producer (with Fanar Films), co-screenwriter, composer, and lead actress.
-The film was to be premiered at the Venice Film Festival in 1938 but was banned from playing in Egypt due to its negative depictions of Persians, especially Persian royalty; it was to be released the same year in Egypt as the wedding of the Shah of Persia and the Princess Fawzia of Egypt.
-Unfortunately, the film wasn't very successful.
+Three years later she remade the film with sound.
+Hafez's first solo directed film was Laila bint al-sahara (Laila the Desert Girl), 1937 (Alternative title: Laila bint al-Badawiyya), which was only released in 1944 with a new title, Layla al-Badawiyya (Layla the Bedouin).
+She worked as director, producer (with Fanar Films), co-screenwriter, composer, and lead actress.
+The film was to be premiered at the Venice Film Festival in 1938 but was banned in Egypt due to its negative depictions of Persians, especially Persian royalty since it was to be released the same year as the wedding of the Shah of Persia and the Princess Fawzia of Egypt.
+Eventually, the film was no success.

-After not working in film for quite some time, Hafez was asked by director Salah Abou Seif to star as one of the Princesses in his film el Qâhirah talâtîn (1966).
-This marked Hafez's return to cinema, but also her last appearance.
-Unfortunately, much of her work as a filmmaker has been lost and only the mentions of her work remains.
-A copy of her film al-Dahaya was found in 1995.
+After not working in film for quite some time, Hafez was asked by director Salah Abou Seif to star as one of the princesses in his 1966 film Cairo 30.
+This was both her return to cinema and also her last appearance.
+Much of her work as a filmmaker has been lost and only written records of her work remain.
+In 1995 a copy of her film al-Dahaya was found.